 Who’s Eligible for Medical Financial Assistance?

 - Eligibility is based on financial need.
-In general, people whose household income is at or below 200 percent, and in some regions up to 350 percent, of the federal poverty level are eligible for the MFA program.
-Families or individuals with higher incomes may qualify on a case-by-case basis.
+In general, patients whose household income is at or below 200 percent, and in some regions up to 400 percent, of the federal poverty guidelines are eligible for the MFA program.

-- Patients who have experienced a catastrophic event may be eligible under special circumstances, regardless of household income.
+- Patients who are experiencing high medical expenses as compared to their income may be eligible under high medical expenses criteria, regardless of household income.

 Please note, the MFA program is not a form of health insurance and can’t be used to subsidize premiums.
 For one example of how the program works, view this video story about the Simmons family, which received medical financial assistance after one parent and one of two children were diagnosed with Type 1 Diabetes.